maheepisher/maheepisher/README.md

 - 💻 Full Stack Developer with 3+ years of experience delivering scalable, secure, and cloud-native applications.
 - ☁️ Skilled in Cloud Computing (AWS | Azure | GCP) and Infrastructure as Code (Terraform | CloudFormation).
 - 🔒 Advocate for DevSecOps practices, secure SDLC, and performance optimization.
-- 🏦 Professional background in banking and financial industries building enterprise-grade solutions.
+- 🏦 Professional background in banking industry building enterprise-grade solutions.
-- 🤝 Strong believer in collaboration, mentoring, and high-quality Agile software delivery.
+- 🤝 Strong believer of collaboration, mentoring, and high-quality Agile software delivery.

 ---